angeldollface/angeldollface.github.io/posts/2024-07-20-Crabs-and-Sharks.markdown

 ### Variables

 The most basic entity in any programming language is a variable.
 Variables are like boxes that you put something inside.
 This something is a piece of data.
 This data has to be of a certain type.
 Some common types of data are strings and numbers.
-In Rust we would declare a variable, a box, that *only* holds data of type "String" like this:
+In Rust we would declare a variable, a box, that only holds data of type "String" like this:

 ```Rust
 let my_var: String = String::from("Hello World!");
 ```

-In the sample above we declare a variable, or box, called "my_variable" that holds the text "Hello World!".
+In the sample above we declare a variable, or box, that holds the text "Hello World!".
 Rust was invented, among other things, to make a safer C++.
 I won't go into what that means but this goal of safety brought along another very important concept in Rust: mutable data.
-In the variable declaration above we cannot change the contents of the box "my_variable".
-If, however, we modify the statement above like the sample below, we can modify what text the "my_variable" box holds.
+In the variable declaration above we cannot change the contents of the box my&#x5F;var.
+If, however, we modify the statement above like the sample below, we can modify what text the my&#x5F;var box holds.

 ```Rust
 let mut my_var: String = String::from("Hello World!");
 my_var = "Something else.";
 ```

-Now we have declared "my_variable" to be changeable and can now replace the text "Hello World!" in the variable box with "Something else.".
+Now we have declared "my\_variable" to be changeable and can now replace the text "Hello World!" in the variable box with "Something else.".
 That is all you need to know about variables.

 ### Functions